hypericum-ai/doodl/doodl/docs/charts/index.md

 # Charts

-All Doodl charts are inserted into a document using an HTML-style tag, as you've already seen:
+In Markdown, all Doodl charts are inserted into a document using an HTML-style tag, as you've already seen:

 ```html